 The Who, in their song “My Generation,” stutter, “Why don’t you all f-fade away?”
 Well, we Boomers know the answer.
 We have never done anything quietly.
 As Dylan Thomas suggests, we will “Rage, rage against the dying of the light.”
 And it will be costly, as I’ve previously blogged.
 Read on for a Boomer perspective on how we might channel rage.

 I have been surfing on the wave of what was, up until the present, the largest generation in American history.
 My engagement in governmental processes, like many of my generation, has been tepid until now.
-Vocal with a narrow circle about issues such as gender equality, our government’s overseas adventures, reproductive rights, immigration reform, wealth inequality.
+Vocal with a narrow circle around issues such as gender equality, our government’s overseas adventures, reproductive rights, immigration reform, wealth inequality.
 Lots of carping from the sidelines.
 Voting.
 Occasional donations to candidates.

 Now retired, I have landed in a life that, while not luxurious, is abundant.
 A snug house.
 Able to purchase whatever I want to make for dinner without comparison shopping.
 Only ache when I first get up in the morning.